blabond/ioBroker.maxxi-charge/docs/en/README.md

       - **Local:** Enter the ioBroker address on the MaxxiCharge webpage (`maxxi.local`) under `Api-Route`: `http://"ioBroker IP":"PORT"`.
 2. **Important Update Note**:
     - Delete the `.sendcommand` folder and restart the adapter if updating from an older version. (< 1.4.0)

+**Info:** Cloud Server 1 provides more datapoints than Cloud Server 2.

 ## Configuration Options